TotallyInformation/node-red-contrib-drayton-wiser/README.md

 Monitor and control Drayton Wiser smart heating systems from Node-RED.

 > WARNING: Things are still changing in this node, sometimes quite drastically.
 Use with caution until I can stabilise things a bit more.
-> Also, there are no `set` functions available yet, just monitoring.
-They are coming though :-)
+> Also, limited `set` functions are available so far.
+More are are coming though :-)

 > Treat the 0.2 release as an early beta.
 I want to publish early to get feedback and start to use on my live service.